billie66/billie66.github.com/_posts/2010-9-17-youtube-inside-great-firewall.md

 layout: post
 ---

-I want to access YouTube, but it is blocked in China.
+I want to access _YouTube_ , but it is blocked in China.
 Is there any methods to jump over the great firewall?
 Luckily, I find a good website
 <http://deturl.com/> which can download videos from YouTube.